pinnouse/ReinaChat/README.md

 ### ReinaBot's backend for chatting

-Based off the Keras Translation model, this program drives the brain for the AI chatbot of the discord bot (ReinaBot)[https://pinnouse.bitbucket.io]
+Based off the Keras Translation model.
+This program drives the brain for the AI chatbot of the discord bot [ReinaBot](https://pinnouse.bitbucket.io)